 Business documentation is a comprehensive description of various steps in a business process using words, pictures, flowcharts or symbols.

 It breaks down the rules of different tasks across the organization.
-By accurately implementing documentation, your colleagues can understand the nitty-gritty of each project.
+By accurately implementing documentation, your colleagues can understand the aspects of each project.

 We see several types of documentation in businesses.
 The most popular ones include: